challenge-khs/2021-2_RemoteSensor/README.md

 There's an API document in the document directory, so please refer to it.

-Also, simple Toy apps using libraries are also available in these apk files, so it is recommended to install and use them if necessary.
+In addition, these apk files also have a simple toy app that uses the library to display the sensor values ​​of a remote device, so it is recommended to install and use if necessary.

 Thanks.